apigee/api-platform-samples/sample-proxies/oauth-advanced/README.md

 **Configure the project:**

+1. CD to the `oauth-advanced/login-app/apiproxy/resources/node` directory.
+2. Execute `npm install` to install dependencies.
-1. Open `login-app/apiproxy/resources/node/config/config.js`
+3. Open `login-app/apiproxy/resources/node/config/config.js`

-2. Enter your environment information.
+4. Enter your environment information.
 The domain will typically be `apigee.net`.
 Some on-premise installations of Apigee Edge may use a different domain.
 For example:

       ```
           exports.envInfo = {